Young Researcher Entrepreneurship Bootcamp

 Learning Objectives

-- Develop an entrepreneurial mindset that cuts across academic and business cultures.
+- Develop an entrepreneurial mindset that bridges academic and business contexts.

-- Learn and explain how having an entrepreneurial mindset can benefit how you approach your current research and future career.
+- Explain how an entrepreneurial mindset can positively influence both their current research practices and their future career development.

-- Significantly improve their business knowledge and the professional skills needed to start a business; and in adition develop an entrepreneurial mind-set as well as transferable skills such as collaborative working, innovative thinking, and presentation skills and communicate complex commercialization projects.
+- Significantly enhance their knowledge and professional skills related to venture creation, while also developing transferable competencies such as collaborative working, innovative thinking, presentation skills, and the ability to communicate complex commercialization projects.

 Course Content